spiritualnulll/erlcpy/README.md

 ```

 **All commands return json data!
-Refer the [ERLC API Documentation](https://apidocs.policeroleplay.community/for-developers/api-reference) to see how the json data is strucutred.**
+Refer the [ERLC API Documentation](https://apidocs.policeroleplay.community/for-developers/api-reference) to see how the json data is structured.**

 ## Credits
 The API is by [PRC](https://twitter.com/PRC_Roblox).